 Sunflower oil is high in omega-6 fatty acids and it is often paired with flaxseed oil to bring the omega-3/6 ratio down to 1/1-1/4.
 Coconut oil and powder are often used for MCTs and in a more limited way as normal fat source, due to its high saturated fat content.
-Just to clarify, MCTs from coconut oil are not high in saturated fats, because they are simply a different type of fats.

 Every part of Huel’s nutrition is carefully measured.
 As such, all Huel products provide enough vitamins and minerals for your body to function according to the general guidelines, but they also choose to add extra of certain vitamins (like Vit C) in purpose for optimal nutrition.
 Following with the Vitamin C example, this is to enhance iron absorption and avoid other substances (phytic acid) from preventing it to enter the body.

 Similarly, Huel also contains extra choline (vitamin B-like essential nutrient), even though it can be synthesized by the human body.
 This is due that dietary choline is easier to obtain, and western diets tend to run short in choline.